Congratulations on your pregnancy! Register Now for our childbirth classes.

 After each childbirth education course has been completed, most classes continue to meet informally as a “coffee group”.

 Our coffee groups provide ongoing social meetings and parenting support and are a key reason many of our members choose to join Parents Centre.
 We also set up a Facebook group for the class at the beginning, so you can interact on the page and your Childbirth Educator can provide you with resources along the way to read in your own time.
-Register Now
+Register here now

 Our Educator Team